In this article

 These three terms overlap and are often used loosely, but they describe different scopes.
 Order-to-cash (O2C) is the broadest: it starts at the customer order and includes fulfillment and billing before AR even begins.
 Contract-to-cash starts earlier still, at the signed contract, and is common in subscription and usage-based businesses.
 Invoice-to-cash is the focused slice that begins the moment an invoice exists and ends when the cash is collected and applied.

 The practical takeaway is that invoice-to-cash is the part of the cycle where finance has the most direct control over how fast cash actually arrives.
-That is why we treat it as the anchor workflow rather than a sub-step of something broader.
+That is why it functions as the anchor workflow rather than a sub-step of something broader, and why teams that fix it first tend to see the fastest DSO improvement relative to effort spent.

 Invoice-to-cash matters because it controls working capital.
 Every day an invoice sits unpaid is a day of cash tied up instead of funding the business.
 A slow or manual process shows up as high DSO, growing aging buckets, and finance teams spending their time chasing payments instead of analyzing them.

 Done well, invoice-to-cash compresses the time between billing and banking.
 Teams using Monk have seen an average DSO reduction of 40%, and customer-friendly outreach has driven a 24% higher response rate than traditional dunning.
-Strong cash application keeps the ledger trustworthy, because a 95% cash application match rate means far less manual matching and far fewer payments getting lost.
-Monk manages more than $1.25 billion in AR and is SOC 2 compliant.
+Strong cash application keeps the ledger trustworthy, because an 80% automatic cash application match rate, rising to 95% once teams enable suggested rules means far less manual matching and far fewer payments getting lost.
+Monk manages more than $1.5 billion in AR and is SOC 2 Type II compliant.

 Most invoice-to-cash problems are not dramatic.
 They are small handoff failures that compound across the five stages and quietly extend the time to get paid.